Image Classifier guide

 Quick start

-2. Press Classify image so the browser can load the model.
+3. Press Classify image so your browser can load the image-classification model and process the local file.

 Best uses

-• Get a quick label guess for a simple image.
+• Get a quick label guess for a simple object photo before naming a file.

 • Learn how image classification results are presented.